StorSimple security and data protection

 It is very important to make a copy of the service data encryption key and save it in a secure location.
 A copy of the service data encryption key should be stored in such a way that it can be accessed by an authorized person and can be easily communicated to the device administrator.

 If the service data encryption key is lost, a Microsoft support person can help you to retrieve it provided that you have at least one device in an online state.
 We recommend that you change the service data encryption key after it is retrieved.
-For instructions, go to Change the service data encryption key.

 The service data encryption key and the data encryption certificate do not expire.
 However, we recommend that you change the service data encryption key annually to help prevent key compromise.